artela-network/artela-docs/docs/develop/guides/verify-aspect/index.md

 ```

-* replace the placeholder {gold-man-address} with the golden man address.
+* replace the placeholder {owner-account} with the owner account address.

 This script is used to create
 an [unsigned Ethereum transaction with validation data](/develop/reference/aspect-lib/join-points/verify-aspect#to-trigger).